I broke my bat on Johnny's head;

 Somebody snitched on me.

-You couldn't have a kid miss out on Christmas forever, so they made him record "I Like Christmas" in 1955.
-He recorded several other singles and albums, with songs like "Rock Around Mother Goose" and "I Can't Whistle."
+But you couldn't have a kid miss out on Christmas forever, so they made him record "I Like Christmas" in 1955.

-He made many movies, including Hands of a Stranger, Pressure Point, The Spirit is Willing, and Out of It (1969), in which a high school brain (Barry) buddy-bonds with a jock (John Voight).
+He made some movies, including Hands of a Stranger, Pressure Point (with Peter Falk and Sidney Poitier), The Spirit is Willing, and Out of It, in which a high school brain (Barry) buddy-bonds with a jock (John Voight).

 Barry was nominated for a Tony for his performance in the Broadway play A Thousand Clowns (adapted for film in 1965), as a gay-vague teenager crushed when his free-spirit guardian (Jason Robards) caves to the establishment.